Dimo's Apizza

-Dimo's Apizza is a pizzeria in Portland, Oregon.
+Dimo's Apizza is a pizzeria in Portland, Oregon, United States.

 Description

-Dimo's Pizza is a pizzeria on East Burnside Street.
+Dimo's Pizza is a pizzeria on East Burnside Street in southeast Portland's Kerns neighborhood.
 The restaurant serves New Haven-style pizza from a coal-fired oven; varieties include tomato with garlic, cacio e pepe with black-pepper-pecorino cream, tomato confit, and zucchini, and clams with garlic, parsley, and chili flakes.
 'The Father' has sausage and pickled peppers, and the 'Hail Mary' has soppressata, Calabrian chile, and Castelvetrano olives.
 The special called 'This Bacon Is Radicchio!' has bacon, radicchio, caramelized red onions, tomato confit, fontina, and thyme.
 'The G.O.A.T.' had tomatoes, sweet summer corn, caramelized red onions, scamorza, goat cheese, parsley, mint, and basil.

-In addition to pizzas, the restaurant also serves sandwiches, including chicken parmesan and roast beef on sesame baguettes.
-'The Beast' has whole top sirloin seasoned like brisket, Gruyère, and aioli.
+In addition to pizzas, the restaurant has served sandwiches, including chicken parmesan and roast beef on sesame baguettes.
+'The Beast' includes whole top sirloin seasoned like brisket, Gruyère, and aioli.
 Breakfast sandwiches have egg and cheese with bacon or Taylor ham on poppy seed hard rolls.